fs-c/fsoc.space/posts/ndh-ctf-2016-matriochka.md

 But both the second and third stage were kind of laborious to solve.
 The second one had its pile of trivial equations, the third was just mindnumbingly going through functions and spotting tiny differences.
 I would've liked to use scripting to make this easier but it appears that my binja license doesn't cover that.

-The (to me) novelty of the third part makes up for the annoyingness of actually getting the flag--overall I liked it.
+Still, it was enjoyable to figure out how the stages worked.
+So even though getting the keys themselves turned out to be more annoying than difficult, I liked the challenge overall.